jerryscript-project/iotjs/docs/Build-for-NuttX.md

 ### About this page

-Please read this page as historical information and follow [Build-for-Nuttx-(new)](Build-for-NuttX-\(new\).md) page for actual build and flashing.
-IoT.js has changed so some parts won't compile with previous version of NuttX.
+Please read this page as historical information and follow the [Build-for-Nuttx-(new)](Build-for-NuttX-\(new\).md) page for actual build and flashing.
+IoT.js has changed, so some parts won't be compiled with the previous versions of NuttX.

 ### Overall steps to build for NuttX
 1. Get the sources